vishal2github/noAdvancedJava/Theoretical_Notes/Collection_framework/Set_interface.md

 ### **Set interface/collection**

-+ "Set interface" is a child of "Collection interface".
++ "Set interface" is a sub-interface (child) of "Collection interface".
 + Implementation classes of set interface are known as set collection.